Sanglorian/orcus/Orcus Player Options - current.md

 * +2 Intimidate
 * **Will Defense:** +1 ancestry bonus to Will defense.

-### Urchin
+### Heretic

-You grew up on the streets, without parents – or without parents worth speaking of.
+Your family belonged to a forbidden religion, which exposed you to the constant threat of persecution.

-* +2 Streetsmarts
+* +2 Religion
-* **Light Blade Weapon Proficiency:** You have proficiency with martial weapons in the light blade weapon group.
+* **Focus Proficiency:** You have proficiency with orbs, staffs and wands.

-### Traveler
+### Mountainfolk

-Your family moved about a lot, whether out of wanderlust or necessity.
+You come from an isolated town in the mountains.

-* +2 Diplomacy
+* +2 Dungeoneering
-* **Speedy:** +1 to your base walking speed.
+* **Relentless Endurance (1/encounter):** When you are staggered, gain temporary HP equal to your level.

 ### Seafarer